-Faith Formation Sessions
+Family Faith Formation Sessions

-- 1. Faith Formation has an open registration policy throughout the year. - 2.
-Families who wish to enroll children in Faith Formation must be registered parishioners. - 3.
-Parish registration card must be filled out at the time of registration, if not already a registered member. - 4.
+- 1. Family Faith Formation has an open registration policy throughout the year. - 2.
+Families who wish to enroll children in Family Faith Formation must be registered, active contributing parishioners. - 3.
 If Sacraments will be received this year, a copy of the Baptismal certificate must be provided at the time of registration, if not already on file. - 5.
-Faith Formation participants must be at least 4 years old by September 1 of the year in which the child is enrolling.
+Family Faith Formation participants must be at least 4 years old by September 1 of the year in which the child is enrolling.

-Faith Formation Fees
+Family Faith Formation Fees

-The cost of the program is as follows:
+The cost of the program is: \$110.00 per child/youth

-Registration received: 04/23/17 - \$63 per child/youth